-A delicious gluten free sticky toffee pudding is what’s on offer here today!
-I’ve given, the classic, indulgent British pudding favourite a makeover to make it gluten free.
-With a lower calorie cake base, and the option of a sweet and decadent toffee sauce topping, or alternative fat free yogurt one.
-Go on, you know you want to!
+This delicious gluten free sticky toffee pudding is what’s on offer today!
+Here, I’ve given the classic indulgent British pudding favourite a makeover to make it gluten free and with less calories too!

 - Cooking oil spray

 - 150 g pitted dates chopped

 - 180 g gluten free plain white flour or normal white plain, if not making it gluten free

 - 150 g light soft brown sugar

 - 2 medium egg whites whisked to form soft peaks

 - 140 ml reduced fat double cream